 Day 1: Philadelphia

 Philadelphia was founded in 1682, so there are many historic aspects to the city.
-Kick off your tour of the town in the Historic District, with a free visit to The Liberty Bell Center, located on Market Street, between 5th and 6th Streets.
+Kick off your tour of the town in the Historic District, the site of so many lessons in democracy.
+You can wait in line for a free visit to The Liberty Bell Center, located on Market Street, between 5th and 6th Streets.
 Try visiting the flag-maker Betsy Ross’s House, which is surprisingly compact.
 You can meet her impersonator and partake in hands-on exhibits for visitors of all ages.

 Thirteen one-of-a-kind free Storytelling Benches are scattered around the Historic District all summer long.
 Costumed storytellers will entertain and educate you while sharing secrets of Philadelphia’s place in America’s history.